Video Archive

 October 15, 2020

-Shirley Anne Tate; Chris Anderson
+Dr. Shirley Anne Tate and Dr. Chris Anderson

 The IG in Conversation series uses intersectional expertise to explore emerging issues.
 In light of the global protests against anti-Black and anti-Indigenous violence, Intersections of Gender hosted a conversation with Dr. Shirley Anne Tate (incoming Canada Research Chair, Department of Sociology, University of Alberta) and Dr. Chris Andersen (Dean, Faculty of Native Studies, University of Alberta) about institutional racism and the role and responsibilities of post-secondary institutions